English level B1 (Pre-Intermediate / Intermediate) is the third CEFR English language level.

 - describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.

-(Adapted from the international CEFR framework set out by the Council of Europe (2001) Common European Framework of Reference for Languages: learning, teaching, assessment.)
+(Adapted from the international CEFR framework.
+This is set out by the Council of Europe (2001) Common European Framework of Reference for Languages: learning, teaching, assessment.)

 Study targets for English level B1

-Here are our Top 10 targets for the key components of the English level B1.
+Here are our study targets for the key components of English level B1.

 English communication (B1)